AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ?- even(2).
 yes.
 ```
-The main function added to even.c simply invokes the ALS Prolog’s main function
+The main function added to even.c simply invokes the ALS Prolog's main function
 and return the result.
 The third argument to PI_main() is a function pointer for passing C predicate initilization functions.
 ALS Prolog calls this function to initilize
 any statically linked C predicates.